 How much do they cost?

 There is no definite answer to this question, since the prices of robot vacuum cleaners can vary according to the brand and factors within the vacuum.
 You can buy budget models that cost less than $100, whereas some higher end models go for well in excess of $1,000.
-You can check the prices of various different models through different retailers like Harvey Norman or The Good Guys.
 The price differences are mainly down to the power of the vacuum, longevity, and extra features of each model.
 We will discuss some of these features and the longevity of common models below.

 Robot vacuum features to look for